mgiesen/offline-whisper/README.md

 # Offline Whisper

 A lightweight Docker-based implementation of OpenAI's Whisper model for local speech recognition.
-This project provides a simple web interface for uploading audio files and recording audio directly through the browser for transcription.
+This project provides a simple web interface for uploading audio files for transcription.

 ## Features

 - Local deployment of OpenAI's Whisper model
 - Web interface for audio file uploads
-- Browser-based audio recording (localhost only)
 - Language selection directly in the web interface
-- Configurable Whisper model size (requires Docker-Build)
+- On-demand loading of different Whisper model sizes (tiny to large)
 - Docker containerization for easy deployment
+- Fully offline capable - no internet connection required after initial setup
 - No data persistence - all audio files and transcriptions are deleted after processing

 ## Usage

-### For End Users
+### For End Users (Offline Usage)

-If you simply want to use the application without modifying the code, you can run the pre-built Docker image.
+The pre-built Docker image contains all Whisper models and can be used completely offline.

-1. **Pull the Docker image**
+1. **Pull the Docker image** (requires internet connection once)

    ```bash
    docker pull ghcr.io/mgiesen/offline-whisper:latest
    ```

-2. **Run the container**
+2. **Run the container** (works offline)

    ```bash
    docker run -d -p 8077:8077 ghcr.io/mgiesen/offline-whisper:latest